Chans (Kent song)

-"Chans" (Swedish for Chance) is a song by Swedish alternative rock band Kent, released in 2000.
+"Chans" (Swedish for Chance) is a song by Swedish alternative rock band Kent.
+It was released in November 2000.
 The single has the song Chans, one of two completely new songs from the b-side compilation album B-Sidor 95-00.
 The second track is an official remix of 747.
 It was made by the producer of the two new songs; Nåid (also known as Martin Landquist).
 The sleeve has photos taken by Jonas Linell on the arctic Norwegian island of Svalbard.

+Music video

+The music video for "Chans" was directed by Adam Berg.
+The video is a compilation of footage from old music videos.